kishkumar96/geoprocessing/packages/geoprocessing/data/in/squaresReadme.txt

-squares.fgb polygons are rectangles in increments of 1 degree
+squares.fgb are square polygons (plus a rectangle) in with coords in increments of 1 degree

     4      @@@@@@@@@@@@@@@@@@@@                                     @@@@@@@@@@@@@@@@@@@@
            @ ---------------- @                                     @ ---------------- @